mehdiomid/Cleaning_data/Codebook.md

 ##Identifiers

 * The subject number is the ID of the subjects who performed the activity.
 Its range is from 1 to 30.
 * Each observation could be obtained form either a test or train experiment.
-Here it isidentified by either "test" or "train".
+Here it is identified by either "test" or "train".

 * The experiments were carried out for six activities as below

 1. WALKING
 2. WALKING UPSTAIRS
 3. WALKING DOWNSTAIRS